 Can Rabbits eat rosemary?
 Just like humans, rabbits enjoy a good meal.
 A nice mix of different ingredients and freshwater, that’s all you have to do to make their day.
 However, there are many myths about what rabbits should be eaten.
 The same goes with feeding Rosemary, some groups of people are in favor of feeding Rosemary to rabbits whereas others are against it.

 Rabbits are loving and adorable, you will want to reward them with delicious treats.
 Often pet owners go overboard with treats, every time their pet learns a new trick or looks extra cute, they celebrate the ‘Treat Day’.
-Giving treats every day can imbalance their nutrients intake.
+Giving treats every day can imbalance their nutrient intake.

 Belonging to the family Leporidae, Rabbits have fluffy, short tails, whiskers, and distinctive long ears.
 Rabbits are herbivores and their diet only includes plant-based food.
 Being opportunistic feeders, they venture out to find food at dusk and dawn.